-The Kidd Creek copper/zinc mine is located near Timmins, Ontario, Canada.
-Along with copper and zinc it produces indium, silver-bearing slimes, nickel-copper carbonate, liquid SO₂ and sulphuric acid.
+The Kidd Creek copper/zinc mine is located near Timmins in Ontario, Canada.
+Along with copper and zinc, it produces indium, silver-bearing slimes, nickel-copper carbonate, liquid SO₂ and sulphuric acid.

 Kidd Creek is based on a rich, steeply dipping volcanogenic sulphide deposit located in the Archaean Abitibi greenstone belt.
-There are two major orebodies, with associated smaller lenses.
+There are two major orebodies with associated smaller lenses.
 The ore is hosted in felsic rocks of the Kidd Volcanic Complex and is cut by mafic sills and dykes.
-Structural deformation resulting from several phases of folding and faulting affects the distribution of sulphide lenses.
+Structural deformation from several phases of folding and faulting affects the distribution of sulphide lenses.

-The run-of mine ore is shipped to the Metallurgical Division, 27km southeast of the mine.
+The run-of-mine ore is shipped to the Metallurgical Division, 27km south-east of the mine.
 This division consists of a concentrator, copper smelter and refinery, zinc refinery, cadmium plant, indium plant and two sulphuric acid plants.